fossasia/meilix/README.md

 - Exposure to the terminal and basic commands.
 - Experience in working with a UNIX or GNU/Linux based system.
 - Basic understanding of Operating System and Package managers.
 - Programming/Scripting experience.
-Python, Shell Scripting etc.
+Shell Scripting etc.

 ## Development

 Meilix fetch ubuntu source, customize it to add features and then build the distro.
-It use shell scripts to perform all the tasks, build can be made on local machine, Trvis CI or Circle CI.
+It use shell scripts to perform all the tasks, build can be made on local machine, Travis CI.

 ### File Structure